mc2mc/mc2mc/README.md

 - 🌱 We're excited to share the latest content and experiences from our peers, aiming to inspire everyone to embrace new concepts in the Microsoft modern workplace, security, and the public cloud.

-- 🎬 Want to deliver a topic?
-We have a continuous call for speakers, just submit your session ideas!
+- 🎬 Interested in presenting a topic?
+We have a continuous call for speakers, simply submit your session ideas!

       Site: https://www.mc2mc.be/call-for-speakers/